Welcome to the Hampshire College office of accessibility resources and services (OARS).

 We look forward to working with you!

 Hampshire College offers services on an individual basis to students with documented disabilities.
 The College recognizes its obligation under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 to provide reasonable accommodations for individuals with disabilities so they may participate as fully as possible in the College's academic programs.
-The director of accessibility resources and services is responsible for the coordination and provision of services and accommodations for students with disabilities.
-The director may be reached at 413.559.5498 or via email: firstname.lastname@example.org.
+The office of accessibility resources and services is responsible for the coordination and provision of services and accommodations for students with disabilities and supporting the campus community in making Hampshire an accessible place to live and learn.

 Students can disclose a disability and request accommodations at any point throughout their academic career at Hampshire.
 To be considered for disability-related accommodations, students will need to follow three easy steps: